 Which Meats Are Bad for Dogs to Eat?

 Before delving into the meat choices, please consider a few things.
 First, dog stomachs aren’t as refined as humans, so you want to avoid health problems.
 Any meat you give a dog shouldn’t have any added salt or pepper.
-Also avoid giving your dog processed meats like cold cuts, sausage, bologna, hot dogs, liverwurst, bacon, gyro meat and etc.
+Also avoid giving your dog processed meats like cold cuts, sausage, bologna, hot dogs, liverwurst, bacon, gyro meat, etc.

 What’s Better for Dogs—Chicken or Beef?